jkiprotichmutai/ExpenseTracker/README.md

 # ExpenseTracker
-This is a project repo forG2 members of fully online class.
+This is a project repo for G2 members of fully online class.

+You are welcome to Learn